 A prime example for Anza of large trees connected to the grid when they look to be in a dry impossible location is when driving up the HWY 371 as it enters the Hamiton Creek Canyon.
 Look over on both sides of the canyon.
 Notice that this isn't exactly ideal garden soil, yet look at the many huge Jeffrey, Coulter Pine and Interior Live Oak trees on those dry rocky hillsides.
 There is not even hardly any natural mulch layer under those trees.
 The actual rich water source is way down at the bottom of that canyon in Hamilton Creek.
 Yet, there are plants there like the willows and maybe some cottonwood, which BTW are also host to the same Pisolithus tinctorius Mycorrhizae that colonizes those pines on the canyon hillsides.
 These trees may be the fascillitators for transporting through the grid sources of fresh water to other life around them.
 The ability of this fungus to transport water 200' up a mountain side can be seen in many examples where the grid is intact even on southern hot and dry exposures coming up from Hemet to Mountain Center on HWY 74.

 The above truffle which is nothing more than the actual fungi's fruit is also the same one creating this internet grid in this famous picture referenced around the Net.
 Aren't Illustrations Informative ?
 Think about the map of the electrical grid of the United states you just saw.

-Try real hard an picture in your mind's eye what the ground looks like under your property the next time you want to plan something for the landscape.
+Try real hard an picture in your mind's eye what the underground looks like under your property the next time you want to plan something for the landscape.
 Kill it and your landscape will fail miserably.